U.S. flag

 Management.

-Evaluation of relatives at risk: Measurement of total homocysteine and amino acids in at-risk sibs immediately after birth ensures reduction of morbidity and mortality by early diagnosis and treatment.
-If the CBS pathogenic variants in the family are known, molecular genetic testing can be used to clarify the genetic status of sibs
+Evaluation of relatives at risk: Plasma concentrations of total homocysteine and amino acids should be measured in at-risk sibs as soon as possible after birth so that morbidity and mortality can be reduced by early diagnosis and treatment.
+Evaluation of other at-risk sibs of any age is also warranted to allow for early diagnosis and treatment of homocystinuria.
+If the CBS pathogenic variants in the family are known, molecular genetic testing can be used to clarify the genetic status of sibs.

-Pregnancy management: For women with classic homocystinuria: dietary treatment and betaine, and vitamin B6 for those B6 responsive, with careful biochemical monitoring throughout pregnancy.
-Prophylactic anticoagulation with low molecular-weight heparin is recommended during the third trimester and post partum to reduce risk of thromboembolism.
+Pregnancy management: Methionine-restricted diet, betaine; vitamin B6 for those who are vitamin B6 responsive.
+Careful biochemical monitoring throughout pregnancy.
+Prophylactic anticoagulation with low-molecular-weight heparin is recommended during the third trimester and post partum to reduce risk of thromboembolism.

 Genetic counseling.